 There is little doubt that this requires speed, agility, suppleness and a compulsion if not desire to win the situation under all conditions.
 People following the style of reactive management often develop the ability to think ‘out of box’, decide at the spot and get into the act quickly.
 They become innovative and bring into practice the solutions which have never been heard of before.
 They hardly worry about the cost factor.
 They invent solutions at the location.
 They dig wells when water is required.
 Truly speaking this is somewhat desirable in today’s Managers.
 It shows their capability to act on the situation, ability to catch the problem by the scruff of its neck and manage it somehow.
 But if it becomes a routine, a practice, a methodology to display their skills to handle war like situations then obviously it should become a cause for concern.
 At the same time reactive management style also carries the risk that the problem buried instantly behaves like a jet of water and erupts somewhere else in greater force and in oblivion to the set of people who grounded it earlier.
 The ball forced in the other court may boomerang anytime; it may catch the decision maker at the wrong foot.
 A disorder somehow adjusted instantly might carry some undetected symptoms which initially go away as such, but return with more complex disease.
 The habit of injecting strong doze of antibiotics (immediate reactive actions) in every small illness (business issues, troubles) can injure the body (business) completely in no time and drain out the finances.
 A normal business issue should not be allowed to become critical for the sake of displaying reactive management skills to solve it.

 Reactive management skill is however sure to make most of the bosses happy, particularly the ones who head businesses not running in a professional manner.
-A manager who has a degree in management will result in a great experience.
 Such instant happiness could be a result of the method of upbringing of most of us.
 Nobody wants complications and most of us refrain from taking interest in the methods our subordinates apply for solving the problems.
 We believe in ‘All is well that ends well’ and seem to be busy elsewhere when someone tries to explain the hurdles encountered in the process of achieving the desired result.
 We often tend to be ‘Happy go lucky’ type.
 In short we ourselves promote reactive management style to our subordinates when we do not sit with them with alternate set of procedures and / or as an option we give them the liberty of doing anything unethical or immoral to get rid of a biting issue.
 Under such circumstances we often fail to realize the cost implication when a business problem which is assumed to be satisfactorily slaughtered by us in the past, returns with a different face and larger in size.

 What should we do then?